Manishearth/manishearth.github.io/source/drafts/async.md

 Not pretty.
 The code gets worse if you introduce branches and loops.
 The problem is that in Go we got the interruption points for free, but in Rust we have to encode this by chaining up combinators into a kind of state machine.
 Ew.

+ [^3]: In general future combinators aren't really aware of tokio or even I/O, so there's no easy way to ask a combinator "hey, what I/O operation are you waiting for?".
+Instead, with Tokio you use special I/O primitives that still provide futures but also register themselves with the scheduler in thread local state.
+This way when a future is waiting for I/O, Tokio can check what the recentmost I/O operation was, and associate it with that future so that it can wake up that future again when `epoll` tells it that that I/O operation is ready.

 ## Generators and async/await